 - While wearing gloves, coat the greens with kimchi paste.

-- Pack into a wide-mouth pint or quart-sized glass jar
+- Pack into a wide-mouth pint or quart-sized jar.

-- Add a weight from a fermentation kit or a small glass jar (filled with water) that closely fits inside the diameter of the jar.
+- Add a weight from a fermentation kit or use a makeshift weight (such as a zip top bag filled with water) that closely fits inside the diameter of the jar.
 Add to jar.

 - Cover jar(s) with a cloth and rubber band to keep flies out.
 Alternately, add airlock to top of jar.

 - Ferment for 4-5 days.
 Transfer to refrigerator when fermentation is finished (when you like the flavor, sourness and texture).
-Keeps welll in the fridge for 1-2 months.
+Keeps well in the fridge for 1-2 months.